-(C3.1f) Provide any additional information on how climate-related risks and opportunities have influenced your strategy and financial planning (optional).
+(C3.4a) Provide any additional information on how climate-related risks and opportunities have influenced your strategy and financial planning (optional).

-Suncor' Climate Risk and Resilience Report, discloses Suncor's best assessment of the business risks associated with climate change and the transition to a low-carbon economy - as well as strategies Suncor is taking to mitigate those risks.
-This report is publicly available on Suncor's website (sustainability.suncor.com/en/).
+Suncor' Climate Report, discloses Suncor's best assessment of the business risks associated with climate change and the transition to a low-carbon economy - as well as strategies Suncor is taking to mitigate those risks.
+In alignment with our Purpose to provide trusted energy that enhances people's lives while caring for each other and the earth, and informed by our scenario analysis, we have updated our strategy to focus on increasing shareholder returns and accelerating progress in reducing GHG emissions with an objective to be net-zero by 2050.